euberdeveloper/dree/README.md

 * __depth__: Default value: `undefined`.
 It is a number wich says the max depth the algorithm can reach scanning the given path.
 All files and dirs wich are beyound the max depth will not be considered by the algorithm.
 * __exclude__: Default value: `undefined`.
 It is a regex or array of regex and all the matched paths will not be considered by the algorithm.
 * __extensions__: Default value: `undefined`.
 It is an array of strings and all the files whose extension is not included in that array will be skipped by the algorithm.
 If value is `undefined`, all file extensions will be considered, if it is `[]`, no files will be included.
+* __emptyDirectory__: Default value: `false`.
+If value is `true`, the `isEmpty` property will be added in all the directory nodes in the result.
+Its value will be `true` if the directory contains no files and no directories, `false` otherwise.
+* __excludeEmptyDirectories__: Default value: `false`.
+If value is `true`, all empty directories will be excluded from the result.
+Even directories which are not empty but all their children are excluded are excluded from the result because of other options will be considered empty.
 * __skipErrors__: Default value: `true`.
 If true, folders whose user has not permissions will be skipped.
 An error will be thrown otherwise.
 Note: in fact every error thrown by `fs` calls will be ignored.
 Considere

 **Result object parameters:**